cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 Notes:

+* The Pyclaw is the most active and has the most documentaiton and suport.
+    * this would be the best for a project.

 * If using either the Fortran or Python installations there is an automated test suite that runs several tests and compares the solution (parts of the soltution) to archived resutls.

+* For PyClaw 46 of 48 tests in the test suite pass and two tests fail with an error that there is no such file or directory for the verification file (the file name for the verificaiton file might be mislabeld for those tests)

+* For the Fortran based tests all three tests in the test suite fail.

 * Permissive license: Berkeley Software Distribution (BSD) license (BSD 3-Clause)
     * Concern about license: On the Clawpack website the copyright is from 1994-2020, does that mean it is no longer in effect? => "Copyright (c) 1994–2020, The Clawpack Development Team.
 All rights reserved."

 * Travis continuos integration is used

-* For PyClaw 46 of 48 tests in the test suite pass and two tests fail with an error that there is no such file or directory for the verification file (the file name for the verificaiton file might be mislabeld for those tests)

-* For the Fortran based tests all three tests in the test suite fail.

 * Submitted request to join Clawpack Slack.
 Have yet to hear back from them.

 * In the docs directory (after installing) there are no files

-* Seemed most active approximately 10 years ago, less active these days
+* Seemed most active approximately 5-10 years ago, less active these days
     * May not be the best choice going forward for a project

 #### Note on copyright